bsteen/bsteen.github.io/mazda3-bl.md

 - Example used: 2010 Mazda Mazda3s (2.5L engine), 5 door (hatch back), automatic transmission

 # Mazda OE Parts
+- When looking for Mazda original equipment (OE) parts, there are 3 main store types to choose from: Mazda Dealerships, Various OE part sellers (places that sell OE parts for many different makes), and the usual independent party seller platforms (Amazon, eBay, etc.)
-- In general, but especially with General original equipment (OE) websites, send them a message before ordering parts to make sure all the parts are actually in stock
+- In general, but especially with the various OE websites, send them a message before ordering parts to make sure all the parts are actually in stock
 - It seems random whether an online seller will ship fluids or not; for example automatic transmission fluid (ATF) and engine coolant
 - I've had both Mazda dealerships and general OE sites say they don't ship engine coolant: "We do not ship hazardous material"
     - Specifically for coolant, some sites explicitly state it is not available for shipping, while other don't mention it until after they refund your order without notice